Influence of the vessel wall geometry on the wall-induced migration of red blood cells

-We assume that each ESL is discretized into $N_E$ Lagrangian points having spacing $\Delta \hat{q}$, and the positions of Lagrangian points in Eulerian coordinates are given by $\hat{\vec{X}}_k(t) = \vec{X}(k\Delta \hat{q}, t)$, $k = 0, 1, \dots, N_E-1$.
-In the detailed model, in which the ESL is described as a collection of fiber bundles, each fiber is discretized into Lagrangian points connected by elastic springs with rest length.
-The corresponding discrete elastic spring energy is identical to Eq.~\ref{eq:RBCEs}.
+We assume that each vessel wall is discretized into $N_E$ Lagrangian points having spacing $\Delta \hat{q}$, and the positions of Lagrangian points in Eulerian coordinates are given by $\hat{\vec{X}}_k(t) = \vec{X}(k\Delta \hat{q}, t)$, $k = 0, 1, \dots, N_E-1$.
+In the microscopic ESL model, in which the ESL is described as a collection of fiber bundles, each fiber is discretized into Lagrangian points connected by elastic springs with rest length.
+The corresponding discrete elastic spring energy is identical to Eq~\ref{eq:RBCEs}.